-In a first for our annual member survey, we asked IAVA veterans whether they supported expanding veteran access to psychedelic treatment options within the VA, and 65% of them told us they did.
-Only 12% told us they were opposed.
-Whether it's cannabis or psychedelics, the data makes clear that our generation of veterans is ready to try more alternative therapies.
+Whether it's cannabis or psychedelics, the data makes clear that our generation of veterans is ready to try more alternative therapies to treat everything from chronic pain to PTSD.
 We just need our elected leaders to help make it possible.